image of staff at the Brownlee Centre

 Among the students being recognised is Fareeda Al Wakeel, who studies Medical Engineering at the University.
 Fareeda initiated the Women in STEM Conference, which celebrates women working in STEM related disciplines.

-fareeda posing with her lecturer for a picture
+Fareeda posing with her lecturer for a picture

 She said: